5T33Z0/Fujitsu-Celsius-H760-OpenCore/README.md

 # Fujitsu Celsius H760 OpenCore

 ## About
 OpenCore EFI folder for running macOS Sonoma or newer on the Fujitsu H760 Workstation Laptop.
-This is a 3.000+ $ Laptop I saved from ending as e-Waste.
-As far as I can tell, this is the first and only Hackintosh EFI folder for this Celsius Model which is not really surprising given the original price tag of this machine.
+This is a 3.000+ $ workstation laptop I saved from ending as E-Waste.
+As far as I can tell, this is the first and only OpenCore config for this Celsius Model which is not really surprising given the original price tag of this machine.
 The initial EFI was created with OpCore Simplify and then tweaked and modified to improve compatibility.
+Initial configuration was rather simple.
+But perfecting it might be impossible, since the output of the iGPU too the DisplayPort is hard-wirded through the Nvidia M2000M GPU which seems to impact brightness controls as well as sleep mode (check &rarr; "[Observations](#observations)" for details.
+So further investigation is required.

 ## Specs